Technigo/project-redux-quiz-old/ProjectLog.md

 - Changed folder names so it looked more similar to each other
 - Icon hippo 😎🦛
 - Please check if there is anything else we need to do (especially try the media querry once more)
-- Fixed height for outer wrapper so that it will not scroll & cover the whole page
 - Meta Tags
 - The gifs worked well, BUT the 2nd gif (for 3 correct answer) appears to be smaller size than the others.
 Reason is because it is a landscape size while others are portrait.
 So, if you feel like that is a big problem, feel free to find a portrait gif that fits more for this page.
 Otherwise....nu kör vi då